Sejong Insider

 But then, a year or two later, you look back at that same difficult time.
 Suddenly, everything looks different.
 You think, “Ah, I see now.
 I had to lose that job to find this better one,” or “That failure taught me what I really needed to know.”

 This feeling is very common.
 It seems that life’s biggest lessons only become clear after the difficult part is over.
-A famous man named Steve Jobs once said, “You can’t connect the dots looking forward; you can only connect them looking backward.”
+As Steve Jobs once said, “You can’t connect the dots looking forward; you can only connect them looking backward.”

 Imagine life is a giant hedge maze.
 When you are standing inside the maze, all you can see are tall green walls.
 You don’t know if you should turn left or right.
 You might choose a path that leads to a dead end, and you have to turn around.
 You feel frustrated and lost.